 The Vancouver Island region consists of Vancouver Island itself and a small strip of the mainland coast adjacent to northeastern part of the island.
 This region encompasses a variety of habitats ranging from icy peaks to temperate rainforests, and arid landscapes.
 Most precipitation occurs during the winter, and the summer is typically dry and warm.
 The mountainous spine of Vancouver Island has a marked influence on climate.
 The western and northern parts of the island have a wet climate and contain moist temperate rainforests, dominated by western redcedar (Thuja plicata), Sitka spruce (Picea sitchensis), and western hemlock (Tsuga heterophylla).
 The mainland portion of the region contains similar forests.
 Southeast of the mountainous spine of the island, old-growth Douglas-fir (Pseudotsuga menziesii) forests once dominated the landscape, but only small remnants of these forests are left.
 Threatened Garry oak (Quercus garryana) ecosystems with many rare plants are found at lower elevations along the southeastern coast of Vancouver Island and on the Gulf Islands.

-• 10 native and 3 introduced species of amphibians (Table 2)
+- a) Composition of amphibian and reptile faunas of this region: - 10 native and 3 introduced species of amphibians (Table 2)